awslabs/synchro-charts/packages/doc-site/docs/properties.md

     Raw data (non-aggregated) for the stream.
 Note that once `resolution` is greater than 0, then it will switch from reading the data from this `data` property to reading the data from the `aggregates` property.

-    - `x`: Date
+    - `x`: number

-      Represents the point in time at which the data point was measured.
+      Represents the point in time at which the data point was measured, in milliseconds since January 1, 1970 00:00:00 UTC, with leap seconds ignored.

-    - `y`: number
+    - `y`: number or string or boolean

       The value measured within the data point.
+Type depends on the data streams `dataType`.

   - `resolution`: number